dzen-dhall/dzen-dhall/README.md

 `dzen-dhall` will put some files to `~/.config/dzen-dhall/`

-Files in `src/` and `lib/` subdirectories are set read-only by default - the user should not edit them, since they contain the implementation.
-They are still exposed to simplify learning and debugging.
+Files in `types/` and `utils/` subdirectories are set read-only by default - the user should not edit them, since they contain the implementation.
+They are still exposed to simplify learning and debugging. `prelude/` directory contains a copy of [Dhall prelude](https://github.com/dhall-lang/dhall-lang/tree/cf263a128d4e2e25afb3187cb8b243e7e68af9fb/Prelude).

 ## Installing plugins